barryclark/jekyll-now/_posts/2022-12-08-common-cpp-errors-vs-rust.md

 facebook (now Meta).
 I am aware that facebook does not represent every C++ use case, but my personal experience is very much compatible with the given list.
 I'll try to not repeat the talk too much because it is an excellent presentation that I urge you to watch yourself.
 In the talk, Louis gives mitigations against many of the bugs, mostly involving Sanitizers.
-I won't go into those kind of runtime mitigations here because I want to explore how Rust stacks up on a more fundamental level.
+I won't go into those kind of mitigations here because I want to explore how Rust stacks up on a more fundamental level.

 # Bug \#1: Vector Out of Bounds Access Using `[]`